srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

  - Activating the Local Account of PS4/PS5 with Official PSN retrieved from ID graber
  - Enter Official 19-digit ID into the [Decimal to HEX Converter](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to get your **16-digit Hex ID**.
  - While activating local account using Apollo/OffAct on your PS4/PS5
- - Replace "random" User ID with your official **16-digit Hex ID** from converter.
+ - Replace "random" User 16-digit ID with your official **16-digit Hex ID** from converter.
  - Select **Done** and **Reboot** to apply changes.
- - You can also convert Decimal to Hex with Python, Mentioned Below at ID Conversion Guide:
+ - You can also convert Decimal to Hex with Python, Mentioned Below at ID Conversion Guide, Bonus Heading:

 ---